Mario (album)

-Mario is the self-titled debut studio album by American singer-songwriter Mario.
+Mario is the debut studio album by American singer-songwriter Mario.
 It was released on July 23, 2002, by J Records.
 The album debuted at number 9 on the US Billboard 200, with first week sales of 96,000 copies and was eventually certified Gold by the Recording Industry Association of America (RIAA) for sales in excess of 500,000 copies in the United States.
 Mario was supported by three singles, including "Just a Friend 2002", "Braid My Hair" and "C'Mon".

 Promotion

 In 2002, during rapper Bow Wow's tour, Mario was one of the opening act, alongside R.O.C. and Denim.
 In 2003, he also been on each tour alongside Nick Cannon, AJA, Jhené, Marques Houston and B2K, as one of the supporting acts for the 2003's Scream Tour III.

 Singles

 The debut single from the album, "Just a Friend 2002", a cover of Biz Markie's hit "Just a Friend", was released on May 4, 2002.
 Produced by Warryn Campbell, the song outperformed to its original, peaking at number 4 on the US Billboard Hot 100.
 It also reached at number 2 on the Hot R&B/Hip-Hop Songs, becoming Mario's second most successful single in the United States.
 "Just a Friend 2002" also reached at number 18 in the United Kingdom.
 "Braid My Hair" was released as the album's second single on September 7, 2002.
-Another Campbell procution, it was less sucesssful on the charts, peaking at number 74 on the US Billboard Hot 100, while reaching at number 18 on the Hot R&B/Hip-Hop Songs.
+Another Campbell production, it was less successful on the charts, peaking at number 74 on the US Billboard Hot 100, while reaching at number 18 on the Hot R&B/Hip-Hop Songs.
 Third and final single, "C'Mon" was released on January 9, 2003.
 It peaked at number 61 on the US Hot R&B/Hip-Hop Songs, and number 28 in the United Kingdom.